|Crash site||Harstad harbour, Norway|

 FLIGHT 15 MAY 1950

 I have only seen two examples of this label.
 Both items are philatelic and prepared by a collector named Eliasen from Oslo.
-My theory is that these labels were produced by Eliasen and attached to his covers when they were returned from Kirkenes.
+My theory is that these labels were produced by Eliasen and attached to his covers after they were returned from Kirkenes.

 Examples of mail